I may receive commissions from purchases made through links in this article. Full Disclosure

 I’ve heard about the Oil Cleansing Method (OCM) for years now.
 I’ve heard all the raves about how everybody’s skin cleared up and was amazing after switching to OCM.

 However, I just never really thought about trying it out.
 I mean, I was happy enough with my usual face wash routine.
 Sure I had to apply a moisturizer daily and before makeup.

 Yes, sometimes my face would be dry after a wash.
 Yes, my complexion wasn’t as smooth as it used to be but isn’t that how it always is?

 In a word, no. No, apparently your face does not need to suffer so much.
-It doesn’t need to be too dry and while I’m sure your complexion is bound to change a bit as we age, it can look much younger than you give it credit for.
+It doesn’t need to be too dry and while I’m sure our complexion changes a bit as we age, it can look much younger than you give it credit for.

 After a particular rough winter, I was tired of dealing with my face.
 It was always dry.
-I finally had the ingredients I needed to try the Oil Cleansing Method so I did it.
+I finally had the ingredients that I needed to try the Oil Cleansing Method so I did it.
 I finally caved in and started using OCM and I’ve never looked back!